Smithgift/Transmission/nonmd/StorySoFar.md

 Ralph ML: A big Worker man who leads the party of Wayfarers that James just joined.\
 Violet Haskel: A thoughtful Thinker woman in Ralph's party.\
 Fred Python: A tall Worker with Ralph's party.\
-Lucky: A worn Unwanted girl with strong and unusual opinions about the worlds.
+Lucky (Athena Perl): A Perfect who has been Transmitted, secretly posing as an Unwanted so horrible things don't happen to her.
+She knows a lot about the Tower of Worlds.

 The story so far: